annaritz/localized-pathlinker/README.md

 * Pathway_ranked_edges - A tab-delimited file for the edges within the reconstructed paths.
 Each edge will be given the order of the path within which it appeared for the first time.

 ## Toy Example
-(ARCOMMENT: your toy example relied on a directory structure, which wasn't needed, and was also missing a  few Data/ references.
-I've fixed - please check. )
 This example will compute 20,000 paths for the Alpha6Beta4 Integrin pathway and use the ComPPI information to reweight ties.
 Move to the cloned directory (e.g. localized-pathlinker/) and call the following code in python2.7:

 ```